 Spoon worms are a favorite food choice of leopard sharks.

 8.)
 Eggs and sperm are released simultaneously into the water.
-The free swimming larvae eventually settle down.
+The free swimming larvae eventually settle down and develop.